 How to Calculate an Individual Stock’s Beta

-For investors, calculating the beta of all their stock holdings can be time consuming, and typically, financial data or brokerage firms offer beta values for stocks.
-But here’s a breakdown of how beta is usually calculated.
+For investors, calculating the Beta of all their stock holdings can be time consuming, and typically, financial data or brokerage firms offer Beta values for stocks.

-Beta is figured out by dividing a measure of a stock’s returns relative to the broader market over a given time frame by a measure of the market’s return by its mean, also over a specific time frame.
+But if you wanted to calculate Beta for an individual stock, you’d divide a measure of a stock’s returns relative to the broader market over a given time frame by a measure of the market’s return by its mean, also over a specific time frame.
 Here is the formula:

 Beta = covariance/variance